SyedAzizEnam/CarND-Project4/README.md

 </figure>

 # Perspective Transform and Fitting Lanes
-With our binary image we are now in good shape to identify our lane boundaries, the tricky part however is how to handle lanes that curve.
+With our binary image we're in good shape to identify our lane boundaries, the tricky part however is how to handle lanes that curve.
 To get a better understanding of the curvature of our lanes it would be helpful to be able to look at the lane from a birds eye